 - Select the photo to view it, and press the device's back button to close it.

-- The information is correct, so select Done to dismiss the assessment details and return to the map.
+- The information is correct, so select Done to close the assessment details and return to the map.

 - Remove the list of results from the map by selecting Close .